Why should I participate?

 What is the NEMSMBR’s relationship to the National EMS Memorial Foundation?

 We are a separate organization from the National EMS Memorial Foundation.
-We have our own leadership, mission, vision, goals and objectives.
-Our fundraising supports our own Events and the Fallen Angel Fund that will assist EMS families that have suffered a catastrophic event.
-We do not raise funds for the National EMS Memorial Foundation.
+We have our own leadership, mission, vision, and values.

-As with all organizations that seek to honor and memorialize Line of Duty Deaths we support the mission of both the aforementioned organizations.
+As with all organizations that seek to honor and memorialize Line of Duty Deaths we support the mission of both the Foundation and the Service.

 Why so many routes?